 Are Divorce Support Groups Really Helpful?

 Are you going through a divorce?
-If you are, then you already know how challenging it is.
-You already know how difficult it can be to change your entire life, and divorce most definitely changes your entire life.
-Whether you have children or not, you have to go through a whole lot of new things in the process of getting divorced.
+If you are, then you might already know how challenging it can be to do things like stop living with someone you once loved, navigate the expenses and stress of legal battles, and help any children you might have adjust to the life changes that often accompany divorce.
+Whether you have children or not, you will likely go through a whole lot of new things in the process of getting divorced.
 That's true even when you're the one who wanted the divorce in the first place.
-But you don't need to go through a separation and divorce all on your own, because there are divorce support groups out there to help you.
+But you don't need to go through a separation and divorce all on your own, because there are in-person and online divorce support groups out there that can help.

 Divorce is hard—don't go through it alone